Living As God’s People

 Blessed are the peacemakers, for they shall be called sons of God (v 9).

 A peacemaker does not seek conflict but neither is he a pacifist or one who avoids conflict and makes peace at any cost.
-A peacemaker is someone who seeks to see people reconciled – first to God and then to each other.
+A peacemaker is not someone who wants to argue but someone who seeks, as far as it depends on him, to make peace.
+When someone goads you don’t follow his lead but rather try to calm the situation, without compromising the truth.
+Don’t return evil with evil.
 A peacemaker does not seek revenge when wronged, but rather works for the other’s good.

 So then we pursue the things which make for peace and the building up of one another (Romans 14:19).